Olga Hartman

 Olga Hartman (May 17, 1900 – January 5, 1974) was an American invertebrate zoologist and polychaetologist.
 She was a student of S. F. Light at the University of California, Berkeley, and later a staff researcher at the Allan Hancock Foundation and professor of biology at the University of Southern California.

 Active from the 1930s to the 1970s, Hartman specialized in Polychaeta, a class of marine annelid worms, and was known for her work as a cataloger and as a polychaete systematist.
 She is considered one of the top three most prolific authors in her field, having described 473 polychaete species during her lifetime.

 Early life

 Olga Hartman was born on May 17, 1900, in Waterloo, Illinois.
 She attended Waterloo High School (1918), where she was the captain of the girls' athletics team, and on the editorial staff for Periscope, her high school yearbook, where she wrote about tennis.
 Her senior quote was a poem about having a variety of interests and skills.
 (Note: To find her equal you'll have far to seek;

 She's an all-around girl if you ever see one;

 In all she succeeds, from Basket Ball to Greek;

 In short, she's a peach, if ever there be one.)

-After high school, Hartman did her undergraduate work at the University of Illinois (AB, 1926).
+After high school, Hartman did her undergraduate work at the University of Illinois College of Liberal Arts and Sciences (AB, 1926).
 Upon graduation, she began teaching at a private school, but the school went bankrupt after several years.